Knowledge Base

 Visual builder

-• “Measure by” defines which units should be used to present the data, and is represented by the height of the columns.
+This field defines which units are used to present the data, and is represented by the height of the columns.

-• There are five fields you can choose from:
+There are five options you can choose from:

 Unique opens